Beliavsky/Fortran-code-on-GitHub/README.md

 ## Earth Science
 [cdss-app-statemod-fortran](https://github.com/OpenCDSS/cdss-app-statemod-fortran): StateMod water allocation model, which is part of Colorado's Decision Support Systems (CDSS)

+[NEMO-examples](https://github.com/NEMO-ocean/NEMO-examples): simple configurations to study specific oceanic physical processes and be used as a tool for training

 [PSyclone](https://github.com/stfc/PSyclone): Domain-specific compiler for Finite Difference/Volume/Element Earth-system models in Fortran, from stfc

 ## File I/O